OotyOoty

 Limitations: Why ChatGPT Alone Is Not Enough

 After six sections of useful prompts, here is the reality check.
-ChatGPT has structural limitations that no amount of prompt engineering will fix.
+ChatGPT has structural limitations that no amount of prompt engineering will fix, and a couple more that used to be walls but are now plan-gated.

-No live data access.
-Every analysis requires a manual export.
+Live data access depends on your plan.
+On Free or Plus, every analysis requires a manual export.
 For a weekly report, that means logging into GA4, Search Console, your ad platforms, and your social tools, exporting CSVs, cleaning them, and uploading them.
 The analysis takes 5 minutes.
 The data preparation takes 30.
+On Pro, Team, Enterprise, or Edu, attaching the Ooty Analytics connector removes the GA4, Search Console, PageSpeed, and CrUX portion of that pain.
+Ad platforms and social still need their own connectors or exports depending on what you use.

 File size limits.
 Code Interpreter handles files up to about 50MB.
 That sounds generous until you try uploading a year of raw GA4 event data, which can run into hundreds of megabytes.
 You are forced to pre-aggregate, which means you lose the granularity that makes analysis valuable.